allenai/natural-instructions/tasks/README.md

 `task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
 `task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification
 `task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
-`task612_yorubabbc_classification` | Given a news article headline from Yoruba BBC, Classify the label of the headline. | Classification
+`task612_yorubabbc_classification` | Given a news article headline from Yoruba BBC, classify the label of the headline. | Classification